-The acquisition strategy, or acquisition plan;
+(ii) The acquisition strategy, or acquisition plan.

-The source selection plan;
+(iii) The source selection plan.

-The initial Request for Proposals (RFP) and all amendments to include what, if any, RFP requirements (technical and contractual) were changed and why;
+(iv) The draft for phase 1 or final request for proposals (RFP) and all amendments, with a synopsis of what, if any, RFP requirements (technical and contractual) were changed and why.

-The Source Selection Evaluation Board (SSEB) analysis and findings to ensure the evaluation of offers was consistent with the Source Selection Plan and RFP criteria;
+(v) The source selection evaluation board (SSEB) analysis and findings to ensure the evaluation of offers was consistent with the source selection plan and RFP criteria.

-Any meeting minutes memorializing discussions between the Government and offerors;
+(vi) Any meeting minutes memorializing discussions between the Government and offerors.

-All evaluation notices generated as a result of deficiencies in the offerors' proposals as well as the offerors' responses to those evaluation notices;
+(vii) All evaluation notices generated as a result of deficiencies in the offerors' proposals as well as the offerors' responses to those evaluation notices.

-All minutes memorializing the conduct of Source Selection Advisory Council (SSAC) deliberations held to date; The offerors' responses to the request for Final Proposal Revision;
+(viii) All minutes memorializing the conduct of source selection advisory council (SSAC) deliberations held to date.

+(ix) The offerors' responses to the request for final proposal revision.